natemccurdy/yumrepos_fact/README.md

 # Yumrepo Fact

-This module adds a custom fact that shows the following information about locally configured YUM repos on a Puppet agent:
+This module adds a custom Facter fact that shows the number of enabled and/or disabled yum repositories on RedHat-like servers.

-* Total count of repos
-* Count of enabled repos
-* Count of disabled repos
-* The name of each enabled or disabled repo

-## Example

 ```shell
 [root@centos7 ~]# facter -p yumrepos